 Complaints procedure: this may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
-Depending on the nature and source of the complaint, the committee will decide as to how best to approach reaching a resolution.
+Depending on the nature and source of the complaint, the committee will make a decision as to how best to approach reaching a resolution.